Our health system in Australia is failing people with intellectual disability

 Together we can make sure the National Roadmap with its National Centre of Excellence is fully implemented.

 Latest Update: WIN!
-We have secured funding for the National Centre of Excellence and research grants!
+The National Centre of Excellence is open for business!

 Following sustained campaigning by the disability community, on April 20th the Minister for Health, Greg Hunt announced $8 million in funding for the establishment of a National Centre of Excellence in Intellectual Disability Health and an additional $20 million in grants for intellectual disability health research.